-Along with my accounting expertise, I found that I really enjoyed helping others in the business world.
+Along with my accounting ability, I found that I really enjoyed helping others in the business world.
 I opened my own accounting practice in 3 separate states, as I moved around the country.
-Continuing with this mindset, my purpose for writing this book is to assist, give guidance and provide the skills and tools necessary to liberate an individual who is suffering from the same or similar mental health and domestic violence issues that I was able to OVERCOME.
+Continuing with this mindset, my purpose for writing this book is to assist, give guidance and to provide the skills and tools necessary to liberate an individual who is suffering from the same or similar mental health and domestic violence issues that I was able to OVERCOME.

-“To everything there is a season, and a time to every purpose under the heaven; A time to be born, and a time to die;…a time to break down, and a time to build up; A time to weep, and a time to laugh; a time to mourn, and a time to dance;….A time to rend, and a time to sow; a time to keep silence, and a time to speak;…..”
+“To everything there is a season and a time to every purpose under the heaven; A time to be born, and a time to die;…a time to break down, and a time to build up; A time to weep, and a time to laugh; a time to mourn, and a time to dance;….A time to rend, and a time to sow; a time to keep silence, and a time to speak;…..”
 Ecclesiastes 3:4

 It is now my time to speak.

 Some names and timelines may have been changed.
 Warning: some parts of this book could be hard to read or have a certain shock value to the reader.